opencv/opencv/doc/py_tutorials/py_gui/py_video_display/py_video_display.markdown

 640x480 by default.
 But I want to modify it to 320x240.
 Just use ret = cap.set(3,320) and ret = cap.set(4,240).

-**note**

-If you are getting error, make sure camera is working fine using any other camera application (like Cheese in Linux).
+@note If you are getting error, make sure camera is working fine using any other camera application (like Cheese in Linux).

 Playing Video from file